neufieldrobotics/spinnaker_sdk_camera_driver/README.md

 * ~max_rate_save (bool, default: false)
   Flag for max rate mode which is when the master triggers the slaves and saves images at maximum rate possible.
 This is the multithreaded mode
 * ~flip_horizontal (bool, default: false)
   Flag to flip image horizontally on camera itself, this is not a rotate only a mirror image.
 This setting does enumeration: "reverseX".
-It should be specified for all cameras.
+It should be specified for all cameras or can be left unspecified for all cameras for default behaviour.
  * ~flip_vertical (bool, default: false)
   Flag to flip image vertically on camera itself, this is not a rotate only a mirror image.
 This setting does enumeration: "reverseY".
-It should be specified for all cameras.
+It should be specified for all cameras or can be left unspecified for all cameras for default behaviour.

   If both horizontal and vertical flags are true, then it is equivalent to rotating 180deg.